MapsPeople/docs/src/android/v3/guides/third-party-positioning/indoor-atlas-integration.md

 </mi-tab-panel>
 </mi-tabs>

-Create the locationListener referenced in the startPositioning and stopPositioning:
+Create the locationListener referenced in the `startPositioning` and `stopPositioning`:

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>